Changes to Medicare Rules Can Improve Dialysis Care

 Medical Director of Home Dialysis Therapies of San Diego

 Home dialysis is underused in the United States.
-A new Medicare rule-change now requires clinics to tell people on dialysis about all of their treatment options.
+A Medicare rule-change now requires clinics to tell people on dialysis about all of their treatment options.
 This includes education about the benefits of home dialysis—and where to find it.
-All clinics must follow this new rule as of Oct.
+The rule went into effect as of Oct.
 14, 2008.

 Medicare updated its rules for dialysis clinics (Conditions for Coverage of Dialysis Facilities) for three reasons:

 - Patient rights

 - Patient safety